-Not to overstate the obvious, but it’s going to be cold outside in most parts of the world in the winter (no offense to our Australian readers).
-With that said, your standard all-season weight wool (about nine ounces per square meter) will likely leave you a bit chilly anytime you have to be outdoors; getting to the reception from the ceremony, taking photographs, and more.
+Not to overstate the obvious, but it’s going to be cold outside in most parts of the world in the winter.
+With that said, your standard all-season weight wool (about nine ounces per square meter) will likely leave you a bit chilly if you will spend some time outdoors.

 Our suggestions for getting around this are: